 Supercrunch is a cold pudding which can be put together in minutes!
 There are endless variations to this recipe ... use any fresh or stewed fruit of your choice (ideally use in-season fruit, it will usually be cheaper), try different yoghurt, swap the yoghurt for custard, sprinkle on cinnamon, add seeds or chopped nuts ... just have super-crunchy fun!

-Follow a recipe; follow food safety & hygiene rules; chop using the bridge/claw safely; use measuring spoons and cups; garnish & decorate; tidy away.
+Follow a recipe; follow food safety & hygiene rules; cut using the bridge/claw technique safely; use measuring spoons; use weighing scales garnish & decorate; tidy away.

-Knife, chopping board, spoons, serving glasses or bowls (or plastic cups)
+Knife, chopping board, weighing scales, spoons, serving glasses or bowls (or plastic cups)

 Ingredients (serves 2):